 This fund supports individuals and organisations working with local groups of farmers and land managers, to co-ordinate their environmental land management.

-A new Environmental Land Management system (ELMs) will replace BPS and Countryside Stewardship funding, with its rollout planned from 2025-2027.
-The ELMs is currently being tested and trialed, with pilots planned to run from 2021.
+The Environmental Land Management system (ELMs) will also replace Countryside Stewardship funding.
+ELMs are currently being tested and trialed, with pilots planned to run from 2021.